-The Company's geological team believes the recent geochemical results demonstrate potential for both high grade silver gold veins and bulk tonnage lower grade mineralization that could be amenable to open pit mining.
+The Company's geological team believes the recent geochemical results demonstrate potential for both high-grade silver gold veins and bulk tonnage lower grade mineralization that could be amenable to open pit mining.
 Most of the known veins and associated stockworks occur within a tightly spaced area approximately 1 kilometre x 600 metres, defining an obvious open pit target.

-The district around Marcela is well known for high grade low sulphidation epithermal vein systems that extend to significant depth with nearby examples: Silvercrest's Las Chispas deposit (55 kilometres south) and Equinox Gold's Mercedes mine (55 kilometres southwest).
+The district around Marcela is well known for high-grade low sulphidation epithermal vein systems that extend to significant depth with nearby examples: Silvercrest's Las Chispas deposit (55 kilometres south) and Equinox Gold's Mercedes mine (55 kilometres southwest).

 The multiple intersecting mineralized veins at Maricela make for compelling drill targets that have never been tested.
-The Company's team is currently preparing drill and access permits for a planned first program this year.
+The Company has received drill permits for the property and is currently awaiting final registration of the Company's option agreement with federal mining authority.